Harvard and Jake’s Resume Templates: why their LinkedIn-like structure wins recruiter attention

 - Quantify your achievements: replace vague statements with specifics.
 For example, instead of “Managed a team”, say “Led a 10-person team, cutting project delays by 20%”.

-- Ensure ATS compatibility: stick to standard fonts, avoid tables or graphs, and choose the right file type (.docx or text-based PDF).
-Check out more information about how ATS work here.
+- Ensure ATS compatibility: stick to professional resume fonts, avoid tables or graphs, and choose the right file type (.docx or text-based PDF).

 - Add digital links: recruiters expect easy access to your online presence.
 Include LinkedIn, GitHub, or personal portfolio links where relevant.

-- Proofread thoroughly: grammar and spelling mistakes are one of the top red flags for recruiters, according to Harvard’s resume guidelines, so proofread as if your job was on the line.
+- Proofread thoroughly: grammar and spelling mistakes are one of the top 10 common resume mistakes that you must avoid..

 How to choose the right resume template

-Choosing between the Harvard and Jake templates isn’t about picking a “better” format, it’s about aligning your resume with the mental models recruiters use daily, shaped by LinkedIn and years of scanning resumes at lightning speed.
+Choosing between the Harvard and Jake templates isn’t about which template is “better”, but what you want the recruiter to see first.
 By mirroring LinkedIn’s structure and prioritizing clarity, these templates make it easier for recruiters to scan, connect the dots, and call you.

 Choose Harvard if: